 Chances are, your dog will be livelier now that the air is fresh.
 Take his activity level into account when reassessing his diet for the season – does he or she need more calories to account for the energy he’s expending?
 Should I rotate his or her protein to ensure he or she is getting the nutrients he or she needs?

-Do a daily sweep of your yard to ensure it’s safe for your canine companion.
+Dog Safety Tips for Autumn require you to do a daily sweep of your yard.
+Ensuring it’s safe for your canine companion.
 Clean up rotten fruit that’s fallen off trees, as the seeds, stems and leaves aren’t good for dogs to eat.
 Break off any bare sticks that your dog can get caught on while playing – as they shed their leaves, they also pose more of a danger to your dog’s eyes.
 If you’ve already put anti-freeze in your car to prepare for the first frost, be sure that no spills have pooled anywhere that your dog can access.

 This time of year, mushrooms start popping up on forest floors and around your yard.
 While most of these fungi are safe to eat, others are highly toxic to your dog – and it’s best not to take the risk.
 Prevent your dog from ingesting them by supervising independent play and keeping him or her close during off-leash walks and hikes.
 If you suspect he or she has eaten one, contact your vet or the ASPCA Animal Poison Control Center at (888) 426-4435 immediately.